Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Introduction

-We begin the paper by introducing necessary GSP concepts to define graph realization averages and graph WSS signals (Sec. \ref{sec_prelim}).
-To emphasize the difference between graph realization averages and simple averages, we refer to the former as {\it graph shift averages.} A graph shift average considers subsequent applications of the graph shift and averages the resulting values (Def.~\ref{def_graph_shift_average}).
+We begin the paper by introducing necessary GSP concepts to define the graph realization mean and graph WSS signals (Sec. \ref{sec_prelim}).
+To emphasize the difference between the graph realization mean and the sample mean, we refer to the former as {\it graph shift averages.} A graph shift average considers subsequent applications of the graph shift and averages the resulting values (Def.~\ref{def_graph_shift_average}).
 From the perspective of a given node, this is tantamount to computing a weighted average of its own information with the information of neighbors, followed by a weighted average with neighboring weighted averages, and so on.
 Eventually, each node utilizes network-wide information to refine an estimate of the mean at its own location while relying on interactions with neighboring nodes only -- this graph shift average is used to produce the signal in Fig.~\ref{fig_gmrf_1000}-(b) from the observations in Fig.~\ref{fig_gmrf_1000}-(a).